kjk/edna/README.md

 # Edna

-[Edna](https://edna.arslexis.io) is a note taking app for developers and power users.
+[Edna](https://edna.arslexis.io) is a note taking app with superpowers.

+Integrated AI chat, blocks, markdown, plain text, syntax highlighting for 40+ languages (JavaScript, Python, C++, Go, Java, C#, Ruby and more).

 To learn more, see https://edna.arslexis.io/help